Fogapod/rshub/README.md

 ### Platform support
 - Linux: developed and tested on.
-- Windows: might work out of the box, but I have no Windows machine to test it.
+- Windows: seem to work, though I do not have machine to test it.
 - Mac: it might work, but most likely it would not because of platform limitations.
 I have no machine to test it.

 ### Installation